Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Additional Multi-Round Updating Results

 \subsection{Impact due to Varying Number of Data Samples and Updating Ratios}

-\fakeparagraph{Settings} In this set of experiments, we demonstrate that \sysname outperforms other baselines under varying number of training samples and updating ratios.
-We also conduct an ablation study concerning the re-initialization of weights discussed in \secref{sec:randomness}.
-We implement \sysname with and without re-initialization, GCPU with and without re-initialization and RPU (see \secref{sec:benchmarks}) on VGGNet using CIFAR10 dataset.
+\fakeparagraph{Settings} In this section, we show that \sysname outperforms other baselines under varying number of training samples and updating ratios in multi-round updating.
+We also conduct ablations concerning the re-initialization of weights discussed in \secref{sec:initialization}.
+We implement \sysname with and without re-initialization, GCPU with and without re-initialization, RPU, and Pruning \cite{bib:ICLR20:Renda} (see more details in \secref{sec:multiround}) on VGGNet using CIFAR10 dataset.
 We compare these methods with different amounts of samples $\{|\mathcal{D}^1|,|\delta\mathcal{D}^r|\}$ and different updating ratios $k$.
 Each experiment runs three times using random data samples.

 \fakeparagraph{Results} We compare the difference between the accuracy under each partial updating method and that under full updating.
 The mean accuracy difference (over three runs) is plotted in \figref{fig:number_ratio_full_d}.
-The standard deviation of the accuracy difference (over three runs) is provided in \figref{fig:number_ratio_full_dv}.
-As seen in \figref{fig:number_ratio_full_d}, \sysname (with re-initialization) always achieves the highest accuracy.
-In addition, we also plot the mean and standard deviation of test accuracy (over three runs) of these methods (including full updating) in \figref{fig:number_ratio_full} and \figref{fig:number_ratio_full_v}, respectively.
-The dashed curves and the solid curves with the same color can be viewed as the ablation study of our re-initialization scheme.
-Particularly given a large number of rounds, it is critical to re-initialize the start point $\bm{w}^{r-1}$ after performing several rounds (as discussed in \secref{sec:randomness}).
+As seen in \figref{fig:number_ratio_full_d}, \sysname (with re-initialization) always achieves the highest accuracy. \sysname also significantly outperforms the pruning method, especially under a small updating ratio.
+Note that we preferred a smaller updating ratio in our context because it explores the limits of the approach and it indicates that we can improve the deployed model more frequently with the same accumulated server-to-edge communication cost.
+In addition, we also plot the mean and standard deviation of the absolute accuracy of these methods (including full updating) in \figref{fig:number_ratio_full} and \figref{fig:number_ratio_full_v}, respectively.
+The dashed curves and the solid curves with the same color in these figures can be viewed as the ablation study of our re-initialization scheme.
+Particularly given a large number of rounds, it is critical to re-initialize the start point $\bm{w}^{r-1}$ after several rounds (as discussed in \secref{sec:initialization}).